 Invoicing at Localization Business Units

 Invoices for translators are created automatically.
 By assigning users to different business units, you are able to organize invoices for different branches.

-If you outsource a lot of projects, invoicing is handled by Text United and our finance team is able to address the invoices to the business units that are defined by your company, and they are treated as different clients instead as only one client as before.
+If you outsource a lot of projects, invoicing is handled by Text United and our finance team is able to address the invoices to the business units that are defined by your company, and they are treated as different clients instead of as a single client as before.

-If you are a global company with multiple offices that regularly order paid translation services and need separate invoicing for various offices, you can separate paid projects exactly thanks to business units at Text United.
+If you are a global company with multiple offices that regularly order paid translation services and need separate invoicing for various offices, you can separate paid projects in exactly this way thanks to Text United’s localization business units.
 If you are looking for greater Terminology consistency across your global offices, this feature will also save you time and hassle.
 If you have any questions, feel free to reach out to us!